 - Committee members will be office holders, not employed by the RCVS.
-They will be entitled to a financial loss allowance based on the number of days spent on College business. - The limits for reimbursement of financial loss and travelling expenses are set by the RCVS Council and are currently under review.
+They will be entitled to a financial loss allowance based on the number of days or half days spent on College business. - The limits for reimbursement of financial loss and travelling expenses are set by the RCVS Council.